GAO-Rongxi/Gao-Rongxi.github.io/_pages/project.md

+---
+layout: archive
+title: "project"
+permalink: /project/
+author_profile: true
+redirect_from:
+  - /resume
+---

-**1. Splendid Kunlun Mountains -- Mapping Out a New Blueprint for Education and Revitalization of Villages in Southern Xinjiang**
+## 1. Splendid Kunlun Mountains -- Mapping Out a New Blueprint for Education and Revitalization of Villages in Southern Xinjiang

 <p align="right">04/2023-12/2023</p>